PragmaTechSydney/myblog/content/posts/cdmxpt1.md

 ## The prices

 Street food is cheap.
 Local (“Nacional”) beer is cheap.
-Bread is cheap.
+Fresh bread and pastries, cheap.
 My accomodation is pretty basic, that’s about A$50 a night, but you can easily pay much more.
-Most everything else is about 80% of the price you’d pay in Sydney or London.
+Most everything else is about 80-90% of the price you’d pay in Sydney or London.
 So that gives you an idea.

 ## What’s next?

 Our current plan is (for myself and Emily) to move here at some point next year - that’s still on the cards, work is going well.
-In the 2½ weeks remaining, I’ve planned a nice trip down to Oaxaca (2 hours on the plane) to experience a different part of Mexico.
+In the 2½ weeks remaining in this trip, I’ve planned a nice weekend down in Oaxaca (2 hours on the plane) to experience a different part of Mexico.
 I will be drinking Mezcal. ¡Vamos!